sfence/hades_revisited/mods/hades_farming/README.txt

 -- Hades Farming.
 -- Based on farming mod from Minetest Game, modified for -- Minetest Hades in 2015 by Glünggi.
--- All files not mentioned below are licensed under WTFPL.
+-- All files not mentioned below are licensed under MIT License.

 ORIGINAL README FOLLOWS: